-District withdrew recognition pursuant to policy it had adopted which provided that an association must maintain on file with district evidence that a majority of employees in the bargaining unit are members of the association.
+The District withdrew recognition pursuant to policy it had adopted, which provided that an association must maintain on file with district evidence that a majority of employees in the bargaining unit are members of the association.

 District contended Association lacks standing to bring the complaint for partial failure to comply with the Board's annual reporting requirements.
-Board held that the Association is an employee organization and has the standing to bring the complaint, whether formally recognized or not, and, since there are no penalties prescribed for failure to comply (or timely comply) with the reporting requirements, no basis for Districts arguments as to lack of standing.
+The Board held that the Association is an employee organization and has the standing to bring the complaint, whether formally recognized or not, and, since there are no penalties prescribed for failure to comply (or timely comply) with the reporting requirements, no basis for Districts arguments as to lack of standing.

-Board found that the Association did not have majority membership, therefore, the District was entirely justified in withdrawing recognition.
-No evidence that District violated the statutory requirement of good faith bargaining or that the District interfered with or attempted to interfere with the Associations representation of the unit.
+The Board found that the Association did not have majority membership, therefore, the District was entirely justified in withdrawing recognition.
+There was no evidence that the

+District violated the statutory requirement of good faith bargaining or that the District interfered with or attempted to interfere with the Associations representation of the unit.

-District's letter notifying Association that it was unable and unwilling to negotiate (because Association was not supported by a majority) constituted formal notice by the employer of withdrawal of recognition.
+The District's letter notifying Association that it was unable and unwilling to negotiate (because Association was not supported by a majority) constituted formal notice by the employer of withdrawal of recognition.

-Further, the Board found that the District's policy, adopted in accordance with the open meeting law, provided ample notice to the Association of the requirements of the District for maintaining and continuing recognition.
-Testimony revealed Association was well aware of the policy.
+Further, the Board found that the District's policy, adopted in accordance with the open meetings law, provided ample notice to the Association of the requirements of the District for maintaining and continuing recognition.
+Testimony revealed Association was well-aware of the policy.
 Also, policy was not arbitrary or capricious and does not conflict with 288.

-Item Case No. A1-045331, Reno Police Protective Association vs. City of Reno - with International Association of Fire Fighters, Local 731 as Intervenor (6/13/80).
+Item #100 Case No. A1-045331, Reno Police Protective Association vs. City of Reno - with International Association of Fire Fighters, Local 731 as Intervenor (6/13/80).

-Ordered that I.A.F.F., Local 31 be permitted to intervene as a complainant pursuant to unopposed petition.
+The Board ordered that I.A.F.F., Local 31 be permitted to intervene as a complainant pursuant to unopposed petition.

-Item Case No. A1-045331, Reno Police Protective Association and International #101 Association of Fire Fighters, Local 731 (Intervenor) vs. City of Reno (8/28/80).
+Item #101 Case No. A1-045331, Reno Police Protective Association and International Association of Fire Fighters, Local 731 (Intervenor) vs. City of Reno (8/28/80).

-City contended that "discharge and disciplinary procedures" and "grievance and arbitration procedures" are non-negotiable by reason of Nevada Revised Statute and/or City of Reno Charter provisions, specifically those regarding Civil Service; ie., that said provisions of the Charter preempt the areas of discipline and discharge and provide the exclusive grievance procedure for civil service employees who have been demoted, discharged or suspended for more than 3 years.
-Further, City maintained that it may not negotiate on these terms since they are fixed by law.
+The City contended that "discharge and disciplinary procedures" and "grievance and arbitration procedures" are non-negotiable by reason of Nevada Revised Statute and/or City of Reno Charter provisions, specifically those regarding Civil Service; ie., that said provisions of the Charter preempt the areas of discipline and discharge and provide the exclusive grievance procedure for civil service employees who have been demoted, discharged or suspended for more than 3 years.
+Further, the City maintained that it may not negotiate on these terms since they are fixed by law.

-Board rejected City's position.
-Held discharge and disciplinary procedures (as well as grievance and arbitration procedures) are clearly subjects of mandatory bargaining.
-Charter merely provides one forum wherein an employee may seek review of disciplinary action.
+The Board rejected the City's position and held that discharge and disciplinary procedures (as well as grievance and arbitration procedures) are clearly subjects of mandatory bargaining.
+The Association's charter merely provides one forum wherein an employee may seek review of disciplinary action.
 An employee may elect to pursue the disciplinary procedures provided by either the contract or the Civil Service Commission.

-Board further held that where an attempt is made through local legislation to preempt NRS 288, the NRS 288 statutory duty to bargain collectively on mandatory bargaining subjects prevails over any conflicting provisions of local legislation.
+The Board further held that where an attempt is made through local legislation to preempt NRS 288, the NRS 288 statutory duty to bargain collectively on mandatory bargaining subjects prevails over any conflicting provisions of local legislation.

-Item Case No. A1-045337, V. Arrendondo and Clark County Classroom Teachers 4102 Association vs. Clark County School District (8/15/80).
+Item #102 Case No. A1-045337, V. Arrendondo and Clark County Classroom Teachers Association vs. Clark County School District (8/15/80).

-Board granted motion for preliminary injunction pending resolution of matter following hearing.
+The Board granted motion for preliminary injunction pending resolution of matter following hearing.
 Enjoined District from changing assignment of Complainant Arrendondo.